chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 Those macros are defined in include/linux/irqflags.h.

-### 9.5.2 Disable/Enable a Specific Interrupt Line
+### 9.5.2 Disable and Enable a Specific Interrupt Line

 In some cases, it is useful to disable only a specific interrupt line for the entire system.
 This is called masking out an interrupt line.
 Linux provides four interfaces for this task, which are defined in kernel/irq/manage.c: